joshuaisaact/joshuaisaact/README.md

 Welcome to my GitHub!

-I'm a passionate Full Stack Developer with a diverse technical skill set.
+I'm a passionate Full Stack Developer, currently working on a trip-planning app and a social media app.

-I love experimenting with new technologies and working on impactful projects.

 <h3 align="left">Languages and Tools:</h3>
 <div>